MajeedKazemi/code-aid/readme.md

-# Personal Teaching Assistant
+# Code Inquiry Assistant

-This lightweight LLM-based teaching assistant includes the following features:
+This tool is an LLM-based, personal coding assistant with the following main functionalities:

--   paste your C code and ask a specific question about it, or how to do something particular
--   the model is preconditioned so that it would not output any code (towards the solution), just natural langauge explanations and hints
--   a C programming documentation is also provided to instrumnet documentation usage
--   the tool will instrument hint usefulness after each usage
+-   ask question
+-   ask question from code
+-   explain code
+-   help fix code
+-   help write code

+It also has the following features:

+-   stream data similar to _ChatGPT_
+-   display _pseudo-code_ instead of direct code solutions
+-   rate each response and provide feedback
+-   ask follow-up questions

 # Running the Tool: